BiggeRilo/BiggeRilo/README.md

 ### Hi there 👋, I'm Murilo Benassi
 #### Software Engineering Stundent

-I'm Murilo from Brazil, I'm a Software Engineering student.
-I really enjoy learning new programming languages and frameworks like Spring Boot and Hibernate.
+I'm Murilo from Brazil, I'm a Software Engineering student and I really enjoy learning new programming languages and frameworks like Spring Boot and Hibernate.

 ## SKills and Experience
 * 💻 Java / Spring Boot / Hibernate / JDBC / Java Swing / C++